The best motorcycle helmets

 Full face helmets

 Full face helmets provide the most protection out of all the helmet types and naturally are the most popular choice among motorcyclists.
-Structurally, full face helmets are the strongest because the chin bar is integrated directly in the helmet.
+Structurally, full-face helmets are the strongest because the chin bar is integrated directly into the helmet.

-You might not of known, but the chin encounters 50% of impacts in a motorcycle accident, meaning the superior chin bar in full face helmets could save you from a serious injury facial injury.
+You might not of known, but the chin encounters 50% of impact in a motorcycle accident, meaning the superior chin bar in full-face helmets could save you from a serious injury facial injury.

 On the same token, superior protection comes at the cost of a tight container around your head.
-The superior protection results in poorer airflow compared to other helmet types.
-Because of this, airflow will be a bigger consideration when choosing the best full face helmets.
+The excellent protection results in poorer airflow compared to other helmet types.
+Because of this, airflow will be a more significant consideration when choosing the best full-face helmets.

 Open face helmets (¾)

-Open face helmets also known as ¾ helmets because they’re missing one quarter of the helmet, leaving your face entirely exposed including your chin.
-While they provide far less protection compared to full face or modular helmets, there’s no better feeling than feeling the wind on your face when riding and it’s why many riders choose to use them.
+Open face helmets are also known as ¾ helmets because they’re missing one-quarter of the helmet, leaving your face entirely exposed, including your chin.
+While they provide far less protection than full-face or modular helmets, there’s no better feeling than the wind on your face when riding, and it’s why many riders choose to use them.

 Open Face helmets won’t protect you from the weather, road debris or insects.
-It’s why we don’t recommend them, it’s fine to ride in the rain but it’s not possible with any open face helmet.
+It’s why we don’t recommend them, it’s fusually ine to ride in the rain but it’s not possible with any open face helmet.

 Structurally, open face helmets are equal to their full face counterparts for what they do cover.
-But having no chin bar is a serious risk in a crash and something you definitely do not want to experience.
+But having no chin bar is a serious risk in the case of a crash and something you do not want to experience.

 Commonly used by bikies or motorcycle gangs, these helmets are the least popular choice and it’s obvious why.
-At a glance you can tell their protection is inadequate and quite honestly their aesthetics are quite poor when compared to other helmet types.
+At a glance, you can tell their protection is inadequate, and quite honestly, their aesthetics are poor when compared to other helmet types.

-Their name is self explanatory, they only cover half of your head area, your entire face, neck and lower areas of your head are completely exposed.
-We recommend that you avoid half helmets because if you crash your chance of getting a head injury is far higher.
+Their name is self-explanatory,Half Helmets only cover half of your head a; yourour entire face, neck and lower areas of your head are completely exposed.
+We recommend that you avoid half helmets because your chance of getting a head injury is far higher if you crash.
 To further our opinion of half helmets, you’ll never find one that passed a Snell safety rating.

 Modular helmets (Flip Up)

-Modular helmets or flip up helmets or ‘flip ups’, are the middle ground between full face helmets and open face helmets.
-Both the visor and chin bar will flip upwards, giving the helmet the appearance of a full face helmet but then quickly turning into an open face helmet.
+Modular helmets, flip-up helmets or ‘flip ups’, are the middle ground between full face helmets and open face helmets.
+Both the visor and chin bar will flip upwards, giving them the appearance of a full face helmet but quickly turning into an open face helmet.

 Generally, modular helmets do weigh more than standard open face helmets, this is because of the mechanism that allows the chin bar and visor to flip upwards.
 It’s arguable if modular helmets are less safe than full face when they aren’t flipped upwards.

-Structurally they’re weaker but modern technology means that the chance of a modular helmet coming apart in a crash is very low.
-On the other hand, if you crash with your modular helmet flipped upwards it’s obviously far riskier.
+Structurally modular helmets are weaker, but modern technology means that the chance of a modular coming apart in a crash is meager.
+On the other hand, if you crash with your modular helmet flipped upwards it’s far riskier.
 The chance of grievous head and facial injuries will be a lot higher.

-Something else that makes modular helmets more popular is their convenience, if you need to take a call or it’s just a hot day, you can flip them open allowing a pleasant breeze or the ability to properly speak without your words being muffled.
+Something else that makes modular helmets more popular is their convenience.
+If you need to take a call or it’s just a hot day, you can flip them open, allowing a pleasant breeze or the ability to speak without your words being muffled.

 ADV/dual sport helmets

-Dual sport or ADV helmets are an interesting mix of full face helmets and dirt bike helmets, you can use these helmets for both for road and off road riding.
+Dual sport or ADV helmets are an exciting mix of full-face and dirt bike helmets.
+You can use these helmets for both road and off road riding.
 As you can see, their exterior is very similar to that of a dirt bike helmet, but what you can’t see is that their interior is that of a full face helmet.

 Your helmet and riding position

-If you choose a racing helmet for a commuter bike it won’t be the end of the world and you probably won’t realise that you’re wearing the wrong helmet (technically).
+Even veteran motorcyclists don’t realize that most helmets are actually designed for a specific riding position.
+The two riding positions are either racing or commuting.
+If you choose a racing helmet for a commuter bike, it won’t be the end of the world, and you probably won’t realize that you’re wearing the wrong helmet (technically).
 We haven’t tested this indefinitely, but another factor is less or more wind noise depending on helmet position type.

-You could potentially hear slight whistling sounds if you’re wearing a helmet for the wrong position, although it’s not something we’ve experienced, but other riders mentioned it’s happened to them.
+You could potentially hear slight whistling sounds if you’re wearing a helmet for the wrong position.
+Although it’s not something we’ve experienced, other riders mentioned it happening to them.

 More of the best motorcycle helmet buying guides